awsdocs/amazon-sns-developer-guide/doc_source/sms_shortcodes.md

 Amazon SNS can use your short code to message telephone numbers in the United States\.
 For other destinations, Amazon SNS assigns a long code or alphanumeric code as required\.

 A dedicated short code supports a higher delivery rate, which enables you send up to 100 SMS messages per second\.
-After you reserve a short code, you can request to increase this limit by submitting an [SNS Limit Increase case](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-sns)\.
+After you reserve a short code, you can request to increase this quota by submitting an [submitting a request](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-sns)\.

 For pricing information, see [Worldwide SMS Pricing](https://aws.amazon.com/sns/sms-pricing/)\.